zzbazza/instagram-scraper/README.md

 The Instagram data scraper supports the following features:

-- Scrape profiles - you can either scrape posts or get metadata from the profile
+- Scrape profiles - you can either scrape posts or get metadata from the profile (including followers and following if logged in)

 - Scrape hashtags - you can either scrape posts or scrape metadata from the hashtag